-The 26th Annual Students of Color Conference, “This is Our Time: Truth Redefined!” will be held in Yakima, Washington on Thursday, April 21st to Saturday, April 23rd, 2016.
-The Students of Color Conference brings together over 850 students from 37 community colleges across the state to discuss topics that include ethnic and racial identity development, academic success, skills for promoting social justice, and intercultural communications.
+The 28th Annual Students of Color Conference, “RADICAL LOVE: ACTIVISM IGNITED” will be held in Yakima Convention Center, WA, on Thursday, April 12th to Saturday, April 14th 2018.
+The Students of Color Conference brings together over 900 students from 34 community and technical colleges across the state to discuss topics that include ethnic and racial identity development, academic success, skills for promoting social justice, and intercultural communications.
 All registration costs, accommodations and transportations will be covered by “The Center” for those selected to attend.

 If you are interested to participate at the conference stop by “The Center “to get more information.